What is Adderall?

-Since people with ADHD have lower levels of dopamine, which is responsible for the brain’s “reward system”, increasing the dopamine levels through low doses of amphetamine drugs help push the dopamine to the proper receptors.
-This causes the individual to remain stimulated, instead of hyperactive.
+Since people with ADHD have lower levels of dopamine, which is responsible for the brain’s “reward system,” increasing the dopamine levels through low doses of amphetamine drugs help push the dopamine to the proper receptors.
+This causes the individual to remain stimulated, instead of hyperactive and constantly seeking for outside stimuli to deliver dopamine.
 They don’t have to bounce from one source of stimulation to another, trying to spike their dopamine levels.
 Therefore, the increase in dopamine from amphetamines such as Adderall results in the brain’s ability to increase mental focus, concentrate on more detail-oriented tasks, and increase a feeling of calm.

 You may be wondering if amphetamine drugs include the category of methamphetamines (AKA Meth) as well.
 The answer is yes– however, the two are quite different and used for completely different things.
-Meth is a dangerous, illegal drug that is made on the streets.
-Adderall is processed in a lab and (hopefully) prescribed by a doctor.
+Meth is a dangerous, illegal drug that is made by dealers in their homes or in the streets.
+Adderall is processed in a professional medical lab and (hopefully) prescribed by a doctor.

 Adderall pills often release slowly into the body so the effects don’t spike too high or cause as much damaging side effects.
-The once-a-day, the slow-release form is known as Adderall RX.
-Meth, on the other hand, lasts a very short time and it is not regulated at all.
+The once-a-day, slow-release form is known as Adderall RX.
+Meth, on the other hand, lasts a very short amount of time and it is not regulated at all.
+It is commonly smoked, snorted, or injected with a needle.
 Thus, it can be highly addictive as well as dangerous.
-Drug dealers or “meth labs” that process crystal meth often add harmful chemicals.
-Added chemicals include household cleaners, battery acid, or paint thinners.
+Drug dealers or “meth labs” that process crystal meth often add harmful chemicals that boost the effects of amphetamine.
+Added chemicals include household cleaners, battery acid, or even paint thinners.
 Clearly, this is not up to par with a substance someone would want to take for enhanced cognitive functioning.